Do you want to allow authors to revise published posts in WordPress?

 To start, you will want to choose whether to accept revisions for pages or posts.

 Depending on how your WordPress website is set up, you may see some extra options in this section, such as attachments and navigation menus.
+The Pro version lets you choose custom post types.

 Next, open the ‘Copy creation capability’ dropdown and select ‘edit_posts’.

-Then, you need to open the ‘Acceptation capability’ dropdown and select ‘published_posts’.
+Then, you need to open the ‘Acceptation capability’ dropdown menu and select ‘published_posts’.
 This will allow contributors to create a duplicate copy of a published post.

-After that, open the ‘Role for notification’ dropdown and choose who to notify when changes are ready to review.
+After that, open the ‘Role for notification’ dropdown and choose who to notify when changes are ready for review.
 This will typically be an admin or editor, but you can select any user role you want.

 Many websites have an issue with WordPress not sending emails correctly.
 For that reason, we recommend checking that you will receive all the Revision Manager emails as expected.